holeckova/ElectionSchellingSimulator/README.md

 	(1) Added functions to calculate the election outcomes.
 	(2) Divided the Schelling map into regions to resemble states.
 	(3) Modified the main method into a function to be called by Main.java.
-	(4) Mdified the populate function to call different proportions for each class (republican/democrat/other).
+	(4) Modified the populate function to call different proportions for each class (republican/democrat/other).

 SchellingVisualizer.java
 	Function: Creates Map of Simulation